 “I guess you figured out that Julia Harrington convinced me that you need to complete your freshman year at Wilson High.”

 “Yes.
-And you’ll notice that I didn’t go into a little ‘happy dance’ to celebrate the decision.”
+You’ll notice that I didn’t do a little ‘happy dance’ to celebrate the decision.”

 “I noticed and I appreciate that, Tony.”